cloud-gov/cg-site/_docs/orgs-spaces/roles.md

 ## Adding roles via the dashboard for users to access orgs and spaces

-After a user has a cloud.gov account, an Org Manager can assign roles using the [dashboard](https://dashboard.fr.cloud.gov/) as follows.
+After a user has a cloud.gov account and has logged in, an Org Manager can assign roles using the [dashboard](https://dashboard.fr.cloud.gov/) as follows.

 ### Adding users outside of your organization